The following websites are useful for anyone interested in finding out more or who wants to access help:

 Childline: www.childline.org.uk Free phone number: 0800 1111 National organisation offering online support and telephone support to young people in distress.
 Top Tip: If you do not get along with the person you speak to over the phone, hang up and re-dial- they don’t mind.

 Samaritans: www.samaritans.org.uk call free any time, from any phone on 116 123.
-National organisation which offers 24 hour telephone and face to face emotional support to people in distress.
-Website offers useful information pages about different mental health difficulties.
+The Samaritans is a national organisation which offers 24 hour telephone and face to face emotional support to people in distress.
+Their website offers useful information about a range of mental health issues.

-Young Minds: www.youngminds.org.uk Young Minds promotes mental health issues within young people.
-A wealth of information about different mental health issues which affect young people.
-A range of information and leaflets can be downloaded.
+Young Minds: www.youngminds.org.uk Young Minds promotes good mental health for young people.
+The website has a wealth of information about different mental health issues which affect young people, including a range of information and leaflets which can be downloaded.